prof18/marcogomiero.com/_posts/2017-06-23-update-yt-parser-2.markdown

 });
 {% endhighlight %}

-That's all!
-Please let me know if you notice any bug or if you have any advice that can improve this library.
+<p align="justify">That's all!
+Please let me know if you notice any bug or if you have any advice that can improve this library.</p>